vansant/Climate-Hub-Maps/Doc/README.md

 - ./make-maps.py - script that loops over each regional map document (Idaho, Washington, Oregon, PNW) and over all clipped raster layers (all variables and time periods).
 Each layer is added to the map document, a style is applied from a .lyr file, and then the map is exported as a pdf to /Doc/maps.
 There are over 600 maps procuded

+- ./unit-conversion.py -  script that applies unit conversion to raw raster layers and stores them in /Tooldata/conversion_layers

 General workflow overview

 This tool requires the spatial analysis extension and was written to work with ArcGIS 10.3